coinevo/documents/en/blockbook/README.md

 1. Blockbook uses a lot of disk space, the minimum disk size on the server should be around 30GB, 60GB recommended for long term growth.

-2. Blockbook, along with qtum-core, requires at least 4GB ram to function, 8GB and higher is recommended (our deployment server has 3GB ram plus a 5GB swap file)
+2. Blockbook, along with evo-core, requires at least 4GB ram to function, 8GB and higher is recommended (our deployment server has 3GB ram plus a 5GB swap file)

 3. Even with 8GB ram, it's recommended to have swap enabled on the server